 About The House

-- 1642 – Adam Thoroughgood commissioned the Ferry service up and down the Lynnhaven River
+- 1642 – Adam Thoroughgood II commissioned the second Ferry service up and down the Lynnhaven River

 - 1735 – Third Princess Anne Courthouse was built

 - 1751 – Construction of the Walke “Manor” House, courthouse used as kitchen